Surfshark vs PureVPN: which VPN is right for you?

 Split tunneling is another no less important feature.
 It allows you to route your VPN traffic in a more precise way, as you can exclude preferred apps and websites from a VPN sight.

-Surfshark offers Bypasser (in-house built split tunneling feature) for Windows, Android, and macOS devices only.
+Surfshark offers Bypasser (in-house built split tunneling feature) for Windows, Android, macOS, and iOS devices.For a long time, Bypasser wasn’t available on iOS, and Surfshark took a long time to launch it.
+It’s also built into the browser extension.
 Even though it would be lovely to have split tunneling on iOS as well, the overall functionality of the feature is worth your trust.

 Obfuscation

-Obfuscation feature or obfuscated servers are excellent in times when you need to hide your VPN connection.
+Obfuscation technology or obfuscated servers are excellent in times when you need to hide your VPN connection.
 With it, it will look as if you’re regularly browsing without leaving a VPN trace.

-If torrenting or gaming is one of the reasons a VPN is hanging on your mind, then port forwarding should be at the center of your attention.
+If torrenting or gaming is why you’re considering a VPN, then port forwarding should be at the center of your attention.
 This feature allows remote gadgets and servers to access the devices that are behind a firewall and backward.

 Port forwarding is only available with PureVPN.
-However, to have it, you would have to pay additional pennies ($0.49/month) next to the subscription.
+However, to have it, you would have to pay an additional $0.49/month next to the subscription.

 Keep in mind that this feature requires some technical knowledge as it has to be properly configured to be beneficial.
 Yet, once you set it up, it comes as quite a handy feature that helps you to access your computer, tablet, or whatever device remotely.
 With it, you can also host game servers, permit file transfers, use torrent applications, and more.